 Stay active and independent as you age

 Aerobic exercise also keeps your mind sharp.
-Studies have found that regular physical activity may help protect memory, reasoning, judgment and thinking skills (cognitive function) in older adults, and may improve cognitive function in young adults.
-Some studies suggest that it can even help prevent the onset of dementia and improve cognition in people with dementia.
+Regular physical activity may help protect memory, reasoning, judgment and thinking skills (cognitive function) in older adults.
+It may also improve cognitive function in children and young adults.
+It can even help prevent the onset of dementia and improve cognition in people with dementia.